Guimli/Vectrex-Pad-miniNeoGeo/README.md

 This PCB reuses the analog pad of the mini NeoGeo controller.
 You will have to unsolder it from the original PCB.

+!!!
+Please note that the PCB must be 1.2mm thick !!!

 ![PCB Top](https://github.com/Guimli/Vectrex-Pad-miniNeoGeo/raw/main/Images/Vectrex%20Pad%20miniNeoGeo%20Top.jpg)

 ![PCB Bottom](https://github.com/Guimli/Vectrex-Pad-miniNeoGeo/raw/main/Images/Vectrex%20Pad%20miniNeoGeo%20Bottom.jpg)